Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 ```
 **NB**
 - '$(realpath .)' is used to get the actual path of a specified file.
-- For example the code below reveals the path of 'schema.sql'
+- For example the code below reveals the path of `schema.sql`
 ```
 schema_path="$(realpath .)/db/schema.sql"
 echo $schema_path
 ```
-- To print colors in Bash we use codes fore example: ''\033[1;36m''
+- To print colors in Bash we use codes for example: `'\033[1;36m'`

 ### `./bin/db-seed` to insert the data into schema loaded:
 ```